clonezer/xCoba/README.md

 ```
 python xcoba.py 'path_to_project'
 ```
+and you will get `xcobaReport.html` in same directory

 For dynamic resource naming, the script will look for strings replacing the image number for `'%d'`.